Blinken tells ASEAN the US is worried about China's 'dangerous' actions in disputed sea

 ASEAN has treaded carefully on the sea dispute with China, which is the bloc’s largest trading partner and its third largest investor.
 It hasn’t marred trade relations, with the two sides focusing on expanding a free trade area covering a market of 2 billion people.

 Blinken said the annual ASEAN summit talks were a platform to address other shared challenges including the civil war in Myanmar, North Korea’s “destabilizing behavior” and Russia’s war aggression in Ukraine.
-He said the U.S. remained the top foreign investor in the region, and aims to strengthen its partnership with ASEAN.
+The Middle East crisis was also raised, with pro-Palestine Muslim countries like Malaysia and Indonesia repeating calls for an immediate Israeli ceasefire as the war marked its one-year anniversary on Monday.

+Blinken also said Israel’s escalated campaign in Lebanon against Hezbollah has “clear and legitimate” reasons, but said the U.S. is trying to find a diplomatic solution to the war.
+He said it was also important that civilians are protected amid fighting in Lebanon and Gaza, adding that not enough humanitarian aid is reaching north Gaza and other areas.

+U.N.
+Secretary-General Antonio Guterres, who held a separate meeting with ASEAN leaders, called for an urgent political solution to the spreading Middle East conflict.
+“The level of death and destruction in Gaza is something that has no comparison to any other situation that I have seen,” he said.
+He also expressed solidarity with Indonesia, after two of its peacekeepers were injured by Israel fire.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.